 The fact is, buyers today have all the power.
 They don’t want to have to fill out forms and wait for lengthy follow-ups.
 Customer expectations are at an all-time high, and marketers need to find a way to meet and exceed these demands.
 For that, we’ve put together a collection of tools that will help you engage your website visitors in a modern way.

 Obviously we’re biased (though we would point you to the reviews on G2 Crowd to show that we’re not that biased) but Intercom’s customer communications platform is the backbone of our martech stack, providing end-to-end engagement throughout the entire customer journey.

 We use it for:

-- Sending targeted messages to visitors on our website
+- Sending targeted messages to visitors on our website.

-Additionally, Intercom solves one of the biggest headaches when it comes to constructing your tech stack – integrations.
+Additionally, Intercom solves one of the biggest headaches when it comes to constructing your martech stack – integrations.
 Even if a platform promises great results, it will do more harm than good if it doesn’t integrate with the rest of your tools.
 For example, if your live chat tool doesn’t integrate with your CRM and requires four different people to move leads from one system to another, you’ve got a problem.

 Alternatives: None 😉

 For many companies, over 90% of their web traffic is anonymous.
 At Intercom, we use Clearbit Reveal to help de-anonymize website traffic.